shanu516516/relayer_api_docs/source/includes/_zkos.md

 }
 ```

 **Description:** Commits a transaction to the blockchain with cryptographic verification and UTXO state updates.
+For message transactions with burn type, a twilight address must be provided as the second parameter.

 **Use Cases:**